osu-tournament-rating/otr-wiki/api/scopes/en.md

 Currently, endpoints are *not* documented publicly, so this knowledge is relatively useless without a deep understanding of how the API works.

+Note: Scopes indicated as default are not stored as a scope in the database, they are applied directly when making the encrypted access tokens.

 ## User Scopes